Startup Proposal: Intelligent Traffic Signals

 time by reverting to the original signal timings and measuring the

-brings the system down to blinky mode if anything is amiss.)
+down to blinky mode if anything is amiss.)

 A municipality could purchase smart traffic signals over time on a